usgold/USim/README.md

 ## Citing
 ------
 USim is citationware.
-The paper that we recommend if you wish to cite USim, is *N. Zolek, J. Wojcik ''USim - Acoustic Echoes Simulator in Fourier domain'' IUS 2017*.
+The paper that we recommend if you wish to cite USim, is *N. Zolek, J. Wojcik ''Optimized Acoustic Echoes Simulator in Fourier domain'' IUS 2017*.

 ## Feedback